djrlj694/Makefile-Xcode/.make/README.md

 A **macro** is a variable that is defined using the "define" directive instead of an assignment operator.
 It's typically used to define a multi-line variable.

-By convention, macros use lowercase, underscore-separated words for names.
+By convention, macros use lowercase, hyphenated words for names.

 #### User-Defined Variables

 A **user-defined function** is a variable or macro that includes one or more temporary variables (`$1`, `$2`, etc.) in its definition.

-By convention, its user-defined functions use lowercase, dash-separated words for names.
+By convention, its user-defined functions use lowercase, hyphenated words for names.

 ### Targets